jstoetz/jstoetz.github.io/_rstyleguide/dashboard.md

 ---
 layout: collection
-title: overview of R style guidelines
+title: dashboard for r style guide
 ---
 For formulas, all percentage should be calculated without multiplying by 100.